$43.89-$54.37 hourly / $7,606.92-$9,423.64 monthly / $91,283.04-$113,083.68 annual

 Adopts new programming language(s) or technology(ies) to current environment.

-May design, develop, and maintain web sites.
+May design, develop, and maintain web sites and interfaces.

 May assist in the evaluation of new equipment and methods.